Permanent Waves

-Permanent Waves is the seventh studio album by Canadian rock band Rush, released on January 18, 1980, through Anthem Records.
-After touring to support their previous album, Hemispheres (1978), the band began working on new material for a follow-up in July 1979.
-This material showed a shift in the group's sound towards more concise arrangements and radio-friendly songs (such as "The Spirit of Radio" and "Freewill"), though their progressive rock blueprint is still evident on "Jacob's Ladder" and the nine-minute closer "Natural Science."
-Bassist/vocalist Geddy Lee also employed a more restrained vocal delivery compared to previous albums.
-Permanent Waves was recorded at Le Studio in Morin-Heights, Quebec with production handled by the group and Terry Brown.
+After touring for 1978's Hemispheres ended in the summer of 1979, the band retreated to a farm near Flesherton, Ontario to work on material for a new album.
+This period marked a shift in the group's songwriting towards concise arrangements and radio-friendly songs such as "The Spirit of Radio" and "Freewill", though their progressive rock blueprint is still evident on "Jacob's Ladder" and the nine-minute closer "Natural Science".
+The album is also the first to display a more restrained vocal delivery from bassist/vocalist Geddy Lee.
+Recording took place at Le Studio in Morin-Heights, Quebec with production handled by the group and Terry Brown.